Master’s Degree in Counseling

 Career Paths with a Master’s in Counseling

-What is the Employment Outlook for a Counselor?
+What Is the Employment and Salary Outlook for a Counselor?

 If you’re considering a career in mental health or in school or substance abuse counseling, know that it generally takes two to three years of full-time study to earn the necessary master’s degree.
 The length of time depends on whether a program requires an internship or practicum to complete the degree, as well as your enrollment status.
 If you want to become a school counselor in P–12 schools, you may need to earn a master’s in school counseling plus a school counseling certification or licensure.

 While licensing requirements vary by state, all professional counselors must have a master’s degree and some supervised experience.
 Substance abuse, behavioral disorder and mental health counselors in particular are required to log between 2,000 and 4,000 hours of supervised clinical experience, according to the BLS.
 In addition, counselors must pass a state-issued exam and complete continuing education every year.

 If you see yourself as a professional counselor, whether in private practice or working for a school, you’ll need a master’s degree.
 And if you get satisfaction from helping others and achieve a sense of purpose from intervening in others’ difficulties and crises, then a counseling degree may be worth it for you.